lugu/qiloop/doc/NOTES.md

 ## Objects

 An object is composed of:
-- a list of method to be called
+- a set of method to be called
-- a list of signals to be watched
+- a set of signals to be watched
-- a list of properties to be queried
+- a set of properties to be queried

 Within the libqi framework objects are called [AnyObject](http://doc.aldebaran.com/2-5/dev/libqi/api/cpp/type/anyobject.html).